proteusthemes/tabs-widget-for-page-builder/readme.txt

 == Changelog ==

+= 1.1.0 =
+*20 March 2016*
+* tabs widget now also works in WordPress sidebars (not only in Page Builder editor),
+* tabs widget now works inside another tabs widget,
+* front-end IDs now use tab titles (no more random strings)

 = 1.0.0 =
 *Release Date - 19 January 2016*
 * Initial version of the plugin

 == Frequently Asked Questions ==